 The VidIQ custom thumbnail editor allows you to add text, shapes, images, and create templates.

 TubeBuddy integrates with several other apps, including Patreon, Social Bluebook, MagicLinks, Twitter, Facebook, and Amazon Alexa.
-VidIQ connects to Facebook.
+VidIQ connects to Facebook only.

 Paid TubeBuddy users get access to over ten deals and discounts from video, audio, and graphics companies.
-For example, you’ll get one month free plus a 30 percent discount off Filmora video editing software.
-VidIQ doesn’t offer perks.
+For example, you’ll get one month free plus a 30 percent discount off Filmora‘s video editing software.
+VidIQ doesn’t offer perks or deals.

 Other Cool Features